TeamAmaze/AmazeFileManager/README.md

     You are using an open source project!

-    We are not responsible for stealing nudes, dead SD cards, thermonuclear war, or you getting fired because the files got wiped.
+    We are not responsible for stolen passwords, dead SD cards, thermonuclear war, or you getting fired because the files got wiped.
 Please do some research if you have any concerns about features included in this app before installing it!
 YOU are choosing to install this application, and if